yrutschle/goat/README.md

 Other commands
 ==============

-You can register users with the `register` script.
+You can manage users with the `gplayer` script.
 You can use Goat's built-in pairing algorithm using the `pair` script (all these scripts are self-documented:
 ```